 - These pens were meant to work with no user modification.
 They can’t support modification.
-Please don’t modify them.
-Speaking as the person who designed these pens, here is my worst-case scenario: A user opens the box, ignores the instructions, fills the pen, pushes it too fast, too hard, too soon, and gets unsatisfactory results, then they scream “LIES!
+Please don’t modify them!
+Speaking as the person who designed these pens, here is my worst-case scenario: A user ignores my instruction, opens the box, fills the pen, pushes it too fast, too hard, too soon, and gets unsatisfactory results, then they scream “LIES!
 I’d better–put it through the paces that I would a xxxxxxx’s pen”, and then he/she spends hours doing all kinds of fancy adjustments and modifications, cutting this, shaving that and putting the pen into every other conceivable configuration EXCEPT the one in which the pen arrived, and get nowhere.
-Then I get an exasperated email (or a bad review) where they’re ready to give up on the pen, and I [have to] ask: “Did you read the manual first?”
+Then I get an exasperated email (or a bad review) where they’re ready to give up on the pen, and I [have to] ask: “Did you follow the directions?”

 - While this pen uses fountain pen ink only, and will theoretically accept any fountain pen ink, every fountain pen ink will not give identical performance.
 Assuming good pen hygiene, it is a fact that some inks will allow more flex without railroading than others.
 For a few notes on customer usage, please see the FAQ.

 - An unclean nib, especially between the tines and on the underside is the number one cause of poor flow and railroading.
 A different ink and a clean nib go a long way.

 - The internal parts of these pens are necessarily machined to very close tolerances.
 Be careful with your adjustments.
 1/32” matters.

 - When at rest, the nib tines need to touch at the tip for proper flow.
 Click here for pictures of any unfamiliar part names.